-Politics is study and skill and require active participation in political movements, it means taking out processions, organizing political meetings, shouting political slogans, condemning one party or approving another.
+Politics is study and skill and requires active participation in political movements, it means taking out processions, organizing political meetings, shouting political slogans, condemning one party, or approving another.
 Many students today are found indulging in politics, some even become members of political parties.

 There is no need for students to indulge in political activities, education should be their primary aim.
 They should equip themselves with knowledge of some profession in order to earn their live-hood rather than wasting time in politics.
 Their duty is to gain knowledge, develop their personality and pursue a career.

 Students suffer immensely if they go astray, if they miss their classes and take part in meetings and rallies, they would lag behind in their studies.
 Being immature and inexperienced, they lose valuable time and regret the same at a later stage.